-When the outcome of a construction contract can be estimated reliably, contract revenue and costs associated with the construction contract are recognized as revenue and expenses respectively.

-reference to the percentage of completion of the contract activity at the reporting date.
-The percentage of completion of a contract is determined considering the proportion that contract costs incurred for work performed upto the reporting date bear to the estimated total contract costs
+When the outcome of a construction contract can be estimated reliably, contract revenue and contract costs associated with the construction contract are recognised as revenue and expenses respectively by reference to the percentage of completion of the contract activity at the reporting date.
+The percentage of completion of a contract is determined considering the proportion that contract costs incurred for work performed upto the reporting date bear to the estimated total contract costs.

 Contract revenue comprises the initial amount of revenue agreed in the contract, the variations in contract work, claims and incentive payments to the extent that it is probable that they will result in revenue and they are capable of being reliably measured.
-Contract revenue is measured at the fair value of the consideration received or receivable.